-While COVID-19 has delayed the update process, the City has met with a team to coordinate land use and zoning changes with housing needs.
+While the COVID-19 pandemic has delayed the General Plan 2040 update process, the City has met with a team to coordinate land use and zoning changes with housing needs.
 The General Plan update will help address many of the community's development-related concerns, for example by complementing extra height and density with community benefits.
-The City aims to add an additional consultant to help craft a package of measurable community benefits, that can be used in conjunction with density bonus requirements above state minimums, to provide developer with options.
+The City aims to add an additional consultant to help craft a package of measurable community benefits, that can be used in conjunction with density bonus requirements above State minimums, to provide developer with options.